Best Hiking Boots

 Constructed with uppers made entirely out of nubuck leather, the Lowa Tibet GTX offers equal parts protection and flexibility.
 With perforation holes lining the entire upper, this boot allows for exceptional breathability despite its thick and heavy construction.
 This makes it great for both backpacking and minimalist hiking purposes.

-Equipped with a rubber outsole with widely spaced lugs, these boots tear deep into the terrain with each step.
+Equipped with a rubber outsole with widely spaced lugs, they’ll tear deep into the terrain with each step.
 This provides them with stellar traction whether going uphill or downhill.
-Though they carry a hefty price tag, these boots are as versatile as they come, capable of being used as both backpacking and minimalist hiking boots.
+Though they carry a hefty price tag, they are as versatile as they come, capable of being used as both backpacking and minimalist gore-tex hiking boots.

-- Gore-Tex® protection ensures your feet stay dry thanks to it’s waterproof yet breathable technology.
+- Gore-Tex® protection ensures you stay dry thanks to it’s waterproof yet breathable technology.

 - Precise fit thanks to Tongue studs, x-lacing and I-locks.

 - Never lose your footing thanks to the Vibram® rubber outsoles

 Check out our full review